Taiwan vice president leaves to shore up shaky alliance with Honduras | Politics

 Lai, who is scheduled to meet Castro on Wednesday, added he would have "interactions and exchanges" with "leaders and deputy leaders" of allies and "friendly countries", though he did not directly mention Harris.
 The trip will show the world that Taipei is "a trustworthy friend and that Taiwan has the ability to help the international community", Lai said.

+"As President Castro prepares to promote new policies, Taiwan will uphold the spirit of pragmatic diplomacy and mutual assistance, deepen cooperation with Honduras, and overcome various difficulties to benefit both countries' peoples," Lai said.
+Lai, who is scheduled to meet Castro on Wednesday, added he would have "interactions and exchanges" with "leaders and deputy leaders" of allies and "friendly countries", though he did not directly mention Harris.

+The trip will show the world that Taipei is "a trustworthy friend and that Taiwan has the ability to help the international community", Lai said.
+U.S. officials have suggested to Reuters that there will not be a formal meeting between Lai and Harris in Honduras.

-While Washington also has no official diplomatic relations with Taipei, it is Taiwan's most important international backer and arms supplier, a frequent source of tensions between Washington and Beijing.
-In the run-up to the November election, a visiting U.S. delegation to Honduras made clear it wanted the country to maintain its Taiwan ties.
+Any such meeting would anger China.
+While Washington has no official diplomatic relations with Taipei, it is Taiwan's most important international backer and arms supplier, a frequent source of tensions between Washington and Beijing.
+In the run-up to the November election, a visiting U.S. delegation to Honduras made clear it wanted the Central American country to maintain https://www.reuters.com/world/us-has-urged-honduran-presidential-candidates-keep-ties-with-taiwan-official-2021-11-24 its Taiwan relations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)